-This command will read the last fan tachometer's information from the specified CFA-FBSCAB module.
+This subcommand reads the last fan tachometer's information from the specified CFA-FBSCAB module.
+If this command is not re-executed within 60 seconds, fan speed readings will be disabled by the CFA835 to reduce fan noise until the next "Read Fan Tachometers" subcommand is issued.
 See Appendix A: Sample Code for RPM Calculation Information.

-NOTE: If fan tachometer readings are unstable or unreliable, see sub-command 1 information on setting the fan glitch-filter.
+NOTE: If fan tachometer readings are unstable or unreliable, see subcommand 1.